-- 1. Midazolam (Versed®)
+- 1. Midazolam (Versed[®]) as patient status permits

 - A. Adult:

 - i.
-5 mg IM or 5 10 mg IN
+2.5 5 mg IV, IM or 5 10 mg IN

 - B. Pediatrics:

 - i.
-0.15 mg IM or 0.2 mg IN (maximum 5 mg IM, 10 mg IN)
+0.15 mg/kg IV, IM (max 5 mg) or 0.2 mg/kg IN (max 10 mg)

 - 2. Fentanyl (Sublimaze®) as patient status permits

 - A. Adult: 0.5 1 mcg/kg IV, IO, IN (maximum 100 mcg)

 - B. Pediatric: 0.5 1 mcg/kg IV, IO, IN (maximum 100 mcg)

 - 3. Synchronized cardioversion

 - A. Adults:

 - i.
 50 Joules

 - ii.
 100 Joules if dysrhythmia continues

 - iii.
 150 Joules if dysrhythmia continues

 - Initial setting for unstable atrial fibrillation

 - B. Pediatrics:

 - i.
 0.5 J/kg

 - ii.
 1 J/kg if dysrhythmia continues

 - iii.
 2 J/kg if dysrhythmia continues

 - 4. Contact Medical Control if dysrhythmia persists following above treatment

-- ★ Do NOT administer adenosine to any heart transplant patient - ★ Diltiazem may be harmful in patients with a history of pre-excitation syndromes (WPW) - Judicious use of cardioversion should be used in patients currently on digitalis or digoxin - Restoration of normal sinus rhythm in a patient who has been in chronic atrial fibrillation without therapeutic anticoagulation increases the risk for embolization - Sedation with midazolam (Versed®) should be attempted before cardioversion unless the patient is extremely unstable or unconscious - If cardioversion performed, ensure equipment for airway management readily available - Rapid ventricular response with possible accessory pathway conduction that is irregular & wide complex or polymorphic (WPW with atrial fib) should NOT be treated with adenosine, beta blockers, or calcium channel blockers which may increase conduction through the accessory pathway - ➤ If unstable synchronized cardioversion @ 150 Joules - ➤ If unable to synchronize defibrillate @ 150 Joules - Supraventricular tachycardia is the most common dysrhythmia causing cardiovascular instability during infancy - > Supraventricular tachycardia with aberrant conduction that produces a wide complex tachycardia is rare in infants and children - > Wide complex tachycardia should be treated as ventricular in origin - In older children, may consider Valsalva while setting up for more aggressive therapy
+- Do NOT administer adenosine to any heart transplant patient - Diltiazem may be harmful in patients with a history of pre-excitation syndromes (WPW) - Judicious use of cardioversion should be used in patients currently on digitalis or digoxin - Restoration of normal sinus rhythm in a patient who has been in chronic atrial fibrillation without therapeutic anticoagulation increases the risk for embolization - Sedation with midazolam (Versed[®]) should be attempted before cardioversion unless the patient is extremely unstable or unconscious - If cardioversion performed, ensure equipment for airway management readily available - Rapid ventricular response with possible accessory pathway conduction that is irregular & wide complex or polymorphic (WPW with atrial fib) should NOT be treated with adenosine, beta blockers, or calcium channel blockers which may increase conduction through the accessory pathway - > If unstable synchronized cardioversion @ 150 Joules - > If unable to synchronize defibrillate @ 150 Joules - Supraventricular tachycardia is the most common dysrhythmia causing cardiovascular instability during infancy - Supraventricular tachycardia with aberrant conduction that produces a wide complex tachycardia is rare in infants and children - > Wide complex tachycardia should be treated as ventricular in origin - In older children, may consider Valsalva while setting up for more aggressive therapy